bloominstituteoftechnology/Auth-Friends/README.md

           1. when componentDidMount is called
               1. getData
                   1. makes axios request (axiosWithAuth)
-                      1. get's sent with authorization header
+                      1. gets sent with authorization header
                   2. When data comes back we filter to get the correct data
                       1. set that to state
                       2. Format the data to receive that.